-To participate in Parent Aware, child care and early education programs must meet basic child safety and health standards by being licensed for child care in the state of Minnesota, or by having their basic child safety and health standards monitored by another approved organization, such as Head Start, school districts, or charter school boards.
+To participate in Parent Aware, child care and early education programs must meet basic child safety and health standards by being licensed for child care in the state of Minnesota, or by a tribal government, or by having their basic child safety and health standards monitored by another approved organization, such as Head Start, public school-based programs, school districts, or charter school boards.

 Determine your eligibility, then visit the Choose Your Path page to learn more.